-Step 1: Selecting Photos to Watermark
+1. Select Photos to Watermark

 To individually select a photo, click on the checkbox located in the top right corner of each photo.

-Step 2: Placing Your Watermark
+Step 2: Place Your Watermark

-Step 3: Exporting Your Watermarked Photos
+Step 3: Download Your Watermarked Photos

 Once the files have been successfully processed, they’ll be available for downloading and exporting to another service.
 Each photo can be individually downloaded, or you can use the Download All button in the bottom right corner to download all the watermarked files as a zip file.